bxdoan/bxdoan/README.md

 <div align="center">

-> The greatest pleasure in life is doing what people say you cannot do.
+> The only person you are destined to become is the person you decide to be.

-> — Walter Bagehot —
+> — Ralph Waldo Emerson —

 </div>